Frequently Asked Questions (FAQs)

 - Check out all the major referencing styles used at the University of Melbourne, to help you choose which referencing style to use, and help with formatting your citations and references.

-- Get started with using reference management software by watching a Webinar recording.
+- Get started with using reference management software by watching a Zotero video or an Endnote video.

-- Speak to an Academic Skills advisor for some one to one advice.
+- Speak to an Academic Skills advisor for some one-on-one advice.

-For general referencing help, ask a librarian through library chat or face to face at the information desk across our 11 libraries.
+For general referencing help, ask a librarian through library chat or in person at our libraries.

 Permalink: